 Steven Perez Harris

 Steven Harris is Jeremy and Leia’s father and Maya’s husband.
-Jeremy is 9 ... and Leia will be 6 in late March!
+Jeremy is 10 ... and Leia will be 7 in late March!
 Maya is a licensed pyrotechnician and an accomplished event planner at Cal.
-Steven graduated from Cal with honors in history, developed national policy on the ADA with the Justice Department, and was UC Hastings’ top oral advocate in the intra-school Snodgrass Competition.
-This is his 15th year teaching LW&R and Moot Court at UC Hastings.
+Mr. Harris graduated from Cal with honors in history and developed national policy on the ADA with the Justice Department.
+He was Hastings’ top oral advocate in the intra-school Snodgrass Competition and was on a National Moot Court Competition Team.
+This is Mr. Harris’ 16th year teaching LW&R and Moot Court at Hastings.
 He works about 25-30 weeks a year as a one-on-one tutor for the California Bar Examination.
 He taught Essay Advantage, Performance Test Advantage, was a pre-bar professor for Bar/Bri Bar Review for several years, and now teaches a Performance Test class.
 He is the author of WINNIN’ TIME! and The Trigger List, two books about law school/bar exam preparation.
 He frequently defeats slot machines and blackjack dealers in Las Vegas, and he loves living in Alameda.
 Go Bears!

 Wendy Hill graduated from the University of Illinois Urbana-Champaign in 1995, and from the University of Wisconsin-Madison Law School in 1998.
-Wendy has been teaching LW&R and Moot Court at UC Hastings since 2005.
+Wendy has been teaching LWR and Moot Court at UC Hastings since 2005.
 She was a career law clerk for a judge on the United States District Court for the Northern District of California for nearly twelve years.
-Prior to her district court clerkship, Wendy worked at Cooper, White & Cooper LLP in San Francisco and clerked for a United States Bankruptcy Judge and for a state appellate court.
-She is currently enjoying (most of the time) caring for her two-year old daughter and infant son.
-In addition to teaching, Wendy likes to hike, read, and practice yoga.
+Prior to her district court clerkship, Wendy worked at Cooper, White & Cooper LLP in San Francisco and clerked for a United States Bankruptcy Judge and for the state appellate court.
+When she's not teaching, Wendy is currently (and often unsuccessfully) trying to keep up with her two toddlers.

-Brian graduated from UC Hastings in 2004.
-At UC Hastings, he was a founding Editor-in-Chief of the Hastings Race and Poverty Law Journal.
-After law school, Brian was a Racial Justice Project Fellow with the American Civil Liberties Union of Northern California, and worked primarily on voting rights and education, including the successful League of Women Voters v.
+Brian graduated from Hastings College of the Law in 2004.
+At Hastings, he was a founding Editor-in-Chief of the Hastings Race and Poverty Law Journal.
+After law school, Brian was a Racial Justice Project Fellow with the American Civil Liberties Union of Northern California, where he worked primarily on voting rights and education cases, including the successful League of Women Voters v.
 McPherson petition for writ of mandate that restored the voting rights of over 145,000 Californians.
-He is now a staff attorney with the United States Department of Education, Office for Civil Rights, where he enforces federal laws prohibiting discrimination in education on the basis of race, color, national origin, age, sex, and disability.
+He is now a Staff Attorney with the United States Department of Education Office for Civil Rights where he enforces federal laws prohibiting discrimination in education on the basis of race, color, national origin, age, sex, and disability.
 Brian enjoys playing soccer and traveling with his wife, Stephanie.

-Allison G. Macbeth received her BA in Economics and Business from University of California, Los Angeles.
-Allison returned to California a year later and then received her JD from UC Hastings in 1999.
+Allison G. Macbeth received her BA in Economics and Business from University of California, Los Angeles in 1993 and her JD from UC Hastings in 1999.